fastify/releasify/README.md

 #### Examples

-Save your github token (then digit it in the prompt):
+Save your GitHub token (then digit it in the prompt):

 ```sh
 releasify config --arg gh-token